gbif/hp-arctic-university-museum-norway/archive.md

 ---
 lang-ref: archive
 layout: archive
-title: News
+title: Nyheder
-description: News and events
+description: Nyheder mm
-permalink: /news/
+permalink: /nyheder/
 ---
 {% comment %}
   No content here.
 The layout will insert a card for each post in your _posts folder